 - Searching across multimedia, including images and podcasts where available, making it easier to find different types of content

 New biographies are added to the ANB on a regular basis, and revisions are made to already published entries, giving you access to the most up-to-date and accurate information available.
-Highlights from the latest updates are available.
+Discover new biographies here.

 Have you contributed an article to the ANB, or are you interested in writing a biography?
 Visit our page for contributors to find out more.

 Obtaining access to the ANB